pkuderov/mipt-rl-hw-2023/hw1/installation.md

 ### (Recommended) Install with conda/mamba

 1. Install `conda` or even better `mamba`: [Mamba + Miniforge = Mambaforge](https://github.com/conda-forge/miniforge#mambaforge) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html), or [Miniforge](https://github.com/conda-forge/miniforge)
-   1. If you chose mamba, just replace `conda` to `mamba` for the rest of the scripts below or just add an alias `alias conda=mamba` to your .bashrc
+   1. If you chose mamba, just replace `conda` to `mamba` for the rest of the scripts below or just add an alias `alias conda=mamba` to your .bashrc, .zshrc or alike.

 2. Init conda for your shell: